WIAG-ADW-GOE/WIAGweb2/notebooks/sync_notebooks/docs/Run_factgrid_csv.md

 1. Click on "New Batch"

-2. In the new screen click on the empty text box and paste the generated text from the csv file
+2. In the new screen click on the empty text box and paste the generated text from the csv file.
+Open the csv file using the Notepad Editor as excel may not open it properly.

 3. Click on "Import CSV Commands"
    ![alt text](images/image6.png)